CatalogueOfLife/portal/articles/about/colusage.md

 The [ACEF format](/images/acef/2014_CoL_Standard_Dataset_v7_23Sep2014.pdf) includes several tables with pre-defined fields ([list of tables and fields](/images/acef/List_of_tables_and_fields_2014.pdf), [entity relationship diagram](/images/acef/ERD_DataSubmissionFormat_29Sep2014.pdf)).
 Version 4 from 29 September 2014 is the latest release.

 ## Citing the COL Checklist and data from ChecklistBank
 COL's goal is to make sure that the COL Checklist and all content published through ChecklistBank have stable web identifiers and can easily be cited.
+To support this aim, COL is moving to DOI-based citation tools for all checklist datasets.
+This work is still under development as of November 2020.
+In the meantime, please cite COL and its contributors using the [recommended citations](#recommended-citations) listed further down on this page.

-This will include the following features (some still under development as of October 2020:
+The future model for citing COL will include the following features:

 * Every checklist in ChecklistBank will receive its own [Digital Object Identifier](https://doi.org/) (DOI).
 * Each version of the COL Checklist will have its own DOI.
 The information shared for each version includes citation of all contributing sector checklists and other sources contributing content.
 * Every name in every checklist in ChecklistBank will also have its own unique identifier and can be cited directly.
 * Every name in each version of the COL Checklist will have its own unique identifier that links to the corresponding record in a source checklist.
 COL will as far as possible maintain the stability of these identifiers between different versions.

-[Users](colcommunity#the-role-of-users) are strongly encouraged to use these identifiers in all publications and other uses of COL data.
-Doing so enables COL to demonstrate the importance both of taxonomic research and of the work to build the Checklist.

-COL monitors use of all DOIs associated with checklists and aggregates this usage information as part of the metadata for each checklist (including each contributing checklist in the case of the COL Checklist itself).

-Usage (including references inside publications) are then reported back to the contributors of the content, making it easier to highlight the importance of maintaining these datasets.
+Once these identifiers are in place, it is strongly recommended that [users](colcommunity#the-role-of-users) adopt them for citations in all publications and other uses of COL data.
+Monitoring use of these DOIs will enable COL to demonstrate the importance both of taxonomic research and of the work needed to build the Checklist itself.
+Usage information from DOI citations will be included as part of the metadata for each checklist version and each contributing dataset.
+This will allow COL to report usage (including references inside publications) more accurately to the data contributors of the content, making it easier for them to highlight the importance of maintaining these datasets.

 ## Recommended citations